 The use of general exceptions clauses in IIAs is not common.
 The majority of states do not have general exceptions to investment obligations.
-The MPM provisions allow the host State to in certain circumstances prioritize the states non-investment policy goals above the substantive obligations, without incurring any liability.
-General exceptions refer to the adoption or maintenance of measures to meet policy goals such as the protection of human life, the conservation of exhaustible resources, national security, and prudential measures for the financial sector etc. The
+The majority of states do not have general exceptions to investment obligations.
+The majority goals allow the host State to in certain circumstances prioritize the states non-investment policy goals above the substantive obligations, without incurring any liability.
+The General exceptions refer to the adoption or maintenance of measures to meet policy goals such as the protection of human life, the conservation of exhaustible resources, national security, and prudential measures for the financial sector etc. The states of the

 NPM clauses have been invoked by Argentina as a defense to drastic government action following its response to the economic crisis in 2001.
 The Several foreign investors in Argentina raised a multitude of BIT claims against the Argentinian government for violating provisions of their respective BITs; whereas Argentina relied on the NPM provision given in Article XI of the BIT as a defence for these claims.
-When such provisions are included in BITs, their language is often drawn from standard general clauses such as those of Article XX of GATT, Articles XIV and XIV bis of the GATS, and the GATS Annex on Financial Services.
-The second of the second of the second of the GATS and the GATS and the GATS and the GATS and Services.
+Their language is often drawn from standard general clauses such as those of Article XX of GATT, Articles XIV and XIV bis of the GATS, and the GATS Annex on Financial Services.

 An NPM provision has two main elements - first, the permissible objectives; and second, the nexus requirement.
 Permissible objectives mean those objectives mentioned in the NPM provision for which the host state can deviate from its treaty obligations.
-178 Nexus requirement is the link between the policy measures enacted and the permissible objective to be achieved through it.
-The addition
+179 Nexus requirement is the link between the policy measures enacted and the permissible objective to be achieved through it.
+The addition of the term 'necessary' requires a stronger